-The Company's cash and equivalents are held through Canadian and Argentine financial institutions.
+The Company's cash and equivalents are held through Canadian, United States and Argentine financial institutions.

 The Company maintains its cash and equivalents in multiple financial institutions.
 The Company maintains cash in an Argentine bank.
-The Argentine accounts, which had a Canadian dollar balance of \$675,090 at December 31, 2012 (2011 - \$747,622) are considered uninsured.
+The Argentine accounts, which had a Canadian dollar balance of \$8,094 at December 31, 2013 (December 31, 2012 - \$675,090) are considered uninsured and may be at risk in case of the failure of the bank.

-The Company maintains a cash balance in its bank account in Argentina.
-This balance is exposed to credit risk if the bank failed to meet its obligation to the Company.
 The Company controls for this risk by only keeping funds in Argentina sufficient to meet approximately two months of operating expenses.